Derrick Rose: New York Knicks (2016–2017)

-On June 22, 2016, Rose was traded, along with Justin Holiday and a 2017 second-round draft pick, to the New York Knicks in exchange for future teammate José Calderón, Jerian Grant and Robin Lopez.
-He made his debut for the Knicks in the team's season opener on October 25 against the Cleveland Cavaliers.
+On June 22, 2016, Rose was traded, along with Justin Holiday and a 2017 second-round draft pick, to the New York Knicks in exchange for José Calderón, Jerian Grant and Robin Lopez.
+Rose opted for the number 25 shirt which he wore in his high school days, and stated that the Knicks are a "super team" with him, Carmelo Anthony and Kristaps Porziņģis among the ranks.
+It was later revealed that the point guard cried upon receiving the news from his agent that the Bulls decided to trade him.

+Rose made his debut for the Knicks in the team's season opener on October 25 against the Cleveland Cavaliers.
 In 29 minutes of action, he scored 17 points on 7-of-17 shooting in a 117–88 loss.
 On November 4, Rose returned to Chicago for the first time as a member of the Knicks, recording 15 points and 11 assists in a 117–104 win over the Bulls.
 On November 17, he scored a season-high 27 points in a 119–112 loss to the Washington Wizards.
 He topped that mark on November 28, scoring 30 points in a 112–103 loss to the Oklahoma City Thunder.
+On December 3, Rose scored 24 points on 9-of-15 shooting against the Minnesota Timberwolves, hitting two key free throws with half a minute to go, to give the Knicks an insurmountable eight-point lead before ultimately winning 118–114.
+On December 12, he scored 25 points in a 118–112 win over the Los Angeles Lakers, hitting a clutch push shot with 19.4 seconds left to put the game beyond doubt.

 On January 10, 2017, Rose was fined an undisclosed amount after he reportedly flew to Chicago to be with his mother but did not notify team officials ahead of their game against the New Orleans Pelicans on January 9.
 Eight days later, he matched his season high with 30 points in a 117–106 win over the Boston Celtics.
+As the season progressed, Rose increasingly expressed frustration with coach Jeff Hornacek's implementation of the triangle offense, describing it as "random" and "confusing".
 On April 2, 2017, he was ruled out for the rest of the season after tearing the meniscus in his left knee, necessitating a fourth round of knee surgery for Rose in his nine-year career.
+The Knicks vastly underperformed in the 2016–17 season, ending with a 31–51 record and missing the playoffs.